FCP-INDI/cpac/README.rst

                             	real_path:container_path
                             (eg, /home/C-PAC/run5/outputs:/outputs).
                             Use absolute paths for both paths.

-                            This flag can take multiple arguments so cannot be the final argument before the command argument (i.e., run or any other command that does not start with - or --) --platform {docker,singularity}
+                            This flag can take multiple arguments so cannot be the final argument before the command argument (i.e., run or any other command that does not start with - or --) --platform {docker,singularity,apptainer}
-                            If neither platform nor image is specified, cpac will try Docker first, then try Singularity if Docker fails.
+                            If neither platform nor image is specified, cpac will try Docker first, then try Apptainer/Singularity if Docker fails.
-      --image IMAGE         path to Singularity image file OR name of Docker image (eg, "fcpindi/c-pac").
+      --image IMAGE         path to Apptainer/Singularity image file OR name of Docker image (eg, "fcpindi/c-pac").
                             Will attempt to pull from Singularity Hub or Docker Hub if not provided.
-                            If image is specified but platform is not, platform is assumed to be Singularity if image is a path or Docker if image is an image name.
+                            If image is specified but platform is not, platform is assumed to be Apptainer/Singularity if image is a path or Docker if image is an image name.
       --tag TAG             tag of the Docker image to use (eg, "latest" or "nightly").
       --working_dir PATH    working directory